Minimum GPA: 3.0

 - Demonstrate financial need

-- Submit acceptance letter from the accredited professional degree program
+- Submit an acceptance letter from the accredited architectural degree program you plan to attend

 Selection process: The selection committee will base its scholarship decisions on the completed application, evidence of commitment to a career as an architect, academic performance, and special skills or talent related to excelling in architectural coursework.